-The ADM1066 Super Sequencer is a configurable supervisory/ sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple-supply systems.
-In addition to these functions, the ADM1066 integrates a 12-bit ADC and six 8-bit voltage output DACs.
-These circuits can be used to implement a closed-loop margining system that enables supply adjustment by altering either the feedback node or reference of a dc-to-dc converter using the DAC outputs.
+The ADM1069 Super Sequencer is a configurable supervisory/ sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple supply systems.
+In addition to these functions, the ADM1069 integrates a 12-bit analog-to-digital converter (ADC) and four 8-bit voltage output digital-to-analog converters (DACs).
+These circuits can implement a closed-loop margining system that enables supply adjustment by altering either the feedback node or reference of a dc-to-dc converter using the DAC outputs.